markwreinke/determinants/README.md

 # determinants
-A python program written to solve determinants of m*n matrices
+A python program written to solve determinants of m x n matrices

-TESTING FROM ATOM